Talking about death is important. Here’s why:

 - Many minority groups have less access to knowledge and resources that could link them to better care at the end of life, often due to language and cultural barriers in institutions and care networks. — Care Quality Commission

 Talking about death can better help us plan for life.
 It increases our likelihood to ascertain good care for ourselves and others at the onset of terminal illness and decline.
 It also helps families cope with grief, and feel prepared to face death when it comes.

 Starting simple conversations can make a big difference in our society and in our lives personally.
 The first step to more compassionate care before and at the end of life starts with being curious about what death and dying mean.
 We at Death Ed would like to support that curiosity, and create spaces where all people can learn more, and deliberate on death and dying across borders.

 Please see our storybook project, which connects diverse citizens, community leaders and healthcare professionals in discussions about death, dying, and what matters in the end.

-And keep up to date on our calendar, where you can find information about our lectures, workshops, death cafés, film screenings, jogging club, and much more!
+And keep up to date on our calendar, where you can find information about our lectures, workshops, death cafés, and much more!

 What is Palliative Care?

 Here are some things you should know about palliative care.

 - Palliative and hospice care are largely misunderstood or unknown concepts for many people.
 Yet, patients who pursue palliative care, on average, live 25% longer. — Being Mortal by Atul Gawande